-RED FLAG, a realistic combat training exercise involving the air forces of the United States and its allies, is coordinated at Nellis Air Force Base, Nev., and conducted on the vast bombing and gunnery ranges of the Nevada Test and Training Range.
-It is one of a series of advanced training programs administered by the United States Air Force Warfare Center and Nellis and executed through the 414th Combat Training Squadron.
+RED FLAG is a contested combat training exercise involving the air forces of the United States and its allies.
+It is coordinated at Nellis Air Force Base, Nevada, and conducted on the vast bombing and gunnery ranges of the Nevada Test and Training Range (NTTR).
+It is one of a series of advanced training programs administered by the United States Air Force Warfare Center and Nellis Air Force Base.

 The Red force threats are aligned under the 57th Adversary Tactics Group, which controls seven squadrons of USAF Aggressors, including fighter, space, information operations and air defense units.
 The Aggressors are specially trained to replicate the tactics and techniques of potential adversaries and provide a scalable threat presentation to Blue forces which aids in achieving the desired learning outcomes for each mission.

 All four U.S. military services, their Guard/Reserve components and the air forces of other countries participate in each RED FLAG exercise.
-Since 1975, 28 countries have joined the U.S. in these exercises.
-Several other countries have participated as observers.
-RED FLAG has provided training for more than 440,000 military personnel, including more than 145,000 aircrew members flying more than 385,000 sorties and logging more than 660,000 hours of flying time.
+Since 1975, 29 countries have joined the U.S. in these exercises and several other countries have participated as observers.
+RED FLAG has provided training for more than 506,000 military personnel, including more than 157,000 aircrew members flying more than 411,000 sorties and logging more than 757,000 hours of flying time.